Habeeb4shittu/Chat-bot/README.md

 # Chat-bot
-This is a chatbot that where you send messages
+This is a simple chatbot where you send messages
+Built using Html css and javascript